Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>👫 An Enneagram 3 in relationships</h2>

 In relationships, Enneagram Type 3 individuals often seek partners who can appreciate and support their ambitious nature.
-They are attracted to those who can help them achieve their goals and provide them with the recognition they crave.
+They are attracted to those who can help them achieve their goals and give them the recognition they crave.

 However, their focus on success can sometimes lead to a lack of emotional intimacy and neglect of their partner's needs.
-They may struggle to express their own feelings and may prioritize their career over their relationships.
+They may struggle to express their feelings and prioritize their careers over their relationships.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>